DigitalPublishingToolkit/TOD50/md/05FakeNewsMemesUnconscious.md

 Toward a Secular Theocracy*, Columbia: University of Missouri Press, 2002.

-Gramsci, Antonio. *Selection from Political Writings 1921–1926*,
+Gramsci, Antonio. *Selection from Political Writings 1921--1926*,
 Minneapolis: University of Minnesota Press, 1990.

 Horbyk, Roman, Löfgren, Isabel, Soriano, Cheryll and Prymachenko, Yana.
-‘Fake News as Meta-Mimesis: Imitative Genres and Storytelling in the Philippines, Brazil, Russia and Ukraine’, *Public Inquiry: The Journal of Kitsch, Camp and Mass Culture* 8.1 (2021): 30–54.
+'Fake News as Meta-Mimesis: Imitative Genres and Storytelling in the Philippines, Brazil, Russia and Ukraine', *Public Inquiry: The Journal of Kitsch, Camp and Mass Culture* 8.1 (2021): 30--54.

 Hunter, James D. *Cultural Wars: The struggle to define America - Making Sense of the Battle over Family, Art, Education, Law, and Politics*.
 New